tristan3214/match-progenitor-mass/README.md

 * Type `cancel all`.
 This will kill all jobs, except for Condor, which will be resolved in the future.
 * Simply type `C-c` and the server will shutdown and no fits will continue to be running in the background.

+## Running Fits

+### Single command line fits
+Make sure you match files have these extensions: ".param" for the parameter file, ".phot" for the photometry file, and ".fake" for the fake star file.
+Also the fit name needs to have "fit" somewhere in it.
+My code automatically detects for these files given these specific items making it so it doesn't matter which order they come in; as long as it is before the flags.
+After specifiying the files give the match flags, hit enter, and you are off to the races.
+If it returns with "that flag doesn't" exist or something similar contact me.
+**Backgrounds**: If you have a background to run, it must be in the same folder as the fits that are being run and one doesn't need to specify a full path to it in the match parameter file.

+### List of fits
+The list follows a particular format, that is one fit per line.
+For now only calcsfh commands can be started with this formatting but in the future there will be support for other primary commands like `fake`.

+Here are the arguments and when you refering to files there needs to be a full path for various reasons: match_parameter_file.param match_photometry_file.phot match_fake_file.fake match_fit_name -flags

+That is all.
+Note you don't need to specify calcsfh in the very beginning because it assumes it is calcsfh.
+The only **other caveat** is that the files need the specified extensions and fit name needs to have "fit" in it somewhere.
+There are reasons for this that I won't go into here.

 ## Using Condor
 **Important**: Make sure your ssh keys are setup so that you can type `ssh condor` and log in without a password.
 The server assumes keys are setup so I don't have to come up with a way to deal with passwords or store them for that matter.